Kurvelo is a limited distribution medication.

 Interactions

-What kind of birth control is Kurvelo?
+What type of pill is Kurvelo?

 Kurvelo is a combination oral contraceptive pill that contains two hormones: levonorgestrel and ethinyl estradiol.
 It is used to prevent pregnancy.